samhenrigold/owo/README.md

-The owo JS thing as a bookmarklet
+# The owo JS thing as a bookmarklet
+This is bad and should not have been created